 - Python, unlike R, was not designed for data analysis.
-Now that data analytics and data processing libraries have been developed for Python, however, the likes of Los Alamos National Laboratory, Bank of America, and Facebook are using Python for data science.
-The high-level programming language is powerful, fast, friendly, open, and easy to learn.
+Now that data analytics and data processing libraries have been developed for Python, however, the likes of Bank of America and Facebook are using Python for data science.
+The high-level programming language is powerful, fast, friendly, open and easy to learn.

 - SQL, or Structured Query Language, is a special-purpose programming language for managing data held in relational database management systems.
-Some of what you can do with SQL—data insertion, queries, updating and deleting, schema creation and modification, and data access control—you can also accomplish with R, Python, or even Excel, but writing your own SQL code is more efficient and yields easily reproducible scripts.
+Some of what you can do with SQL—data insertion, queries, updating and deleting, schema creation and modification, and data access control—you can also accomplish with R, Python, or even Excel, but writing your own SQL code could be more efficient and yield reproducible scripts.

 - Hadoop is an open-source software framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
-Hadoop offers computing power, flexibility, fault tolerance, low cost, and scalability.
+Hadoop offers computing power, flexibility, fault tolerance and scalability.

-Software runs all the necessary statistical tests these days, but a data scientist still has to have the statistical sensibility to know which test to run when and how to interpret the results.
-A solid understanding of multivariable calculus and linear algebra, which form the basis of many data analysis techniques, allows a data scientist to build in-house implementations of analysis routines as needed.
+Software runs all the necessary statistical tests these days, but a data scientist may still have to possess the statistical sensibility to know which test to run when and how to interpret the results.
+A solid understanding of multivariable calculus and linear algebra, which form the basis of many data analysis techniques, is likely to allow a data scientist to build in-house implementations of analysis routines as needed.

-Pictures often communicate more effectively than either numbers or words, so it behooves a data scientist to be able to present data in a visually compelling way.
+Pictures often communicate more effectively than either numbers or words, so it could behoove a data scientist to be able to present data in a visually compelling way.
 This requires you to not only master data visualization tools but also familiarize yourself with the principles of visualizing data effectively.

-Data scientists must be able to report technical findings such that they are comprehensible to non-technical colleagues, whether corner-office execs or associates in the marketing department.
-Make your data-driven story not just comprehensible but compelling, and you just might compel your boss to give you a raise.
+Data scientists must be able to report technical findings such that they are comprehensible to non-technical colleagues, whether corner-office executives or associates in the marketing department.
+Make your data-driven story not just comprehensible but compelling.

 The skills required of a data scientist can be sliced and diced in different ways.
 Mitchell Sanders’s Data Science Central blog post concludes with an assortment of breakdowns, and perusing these may help you wrap your head around what it takes to make it as a data scientist.
 It is also important to remember, as Dave Holtz points out on the Udacity blog, that the “data scientist” job title encompasses a variety of positions, which may demand vastly different skills from applicants.
 Holtz’s post identifies four types of data scientist jobs and breaks down which skills are most vital for each.